I'M FROM THE COMMONWEALTH

 Make sure that you talk to your recruiter about your immigration circumstances.

-For your family to come to the UK, you must meet the minimum income requirement -this is your pay before tax and other deductions are taken out.
-You might also be able to use savings to help.
+For your family to come to the UK, you and your family must meet the minimum income and English language requirements.

 The current minimum income requirements to bring in entitled family members are: